Kashrut.com had a banner season for Passover 2014.

 Kashrut.com is a kosher-food-information website, established in May 1996.
-Since then, we’ve been providing information, alerts, and recipes, and we also serve as a clearinghouse for all of the Passover information on the web.
+Since then, Kashrut.com has been providing information, alerts, and recipes, and we also serve as a clearinghouse for all of the Passover information on the web.

-We have found two interesting things this Passover:
+We have found a few interesting things this Passover:

 A problem that got worse in 2013 was an overdose of information.
 The kashrus agencies have produced large documents listing their Passover information, but these are hard to download and difficult to read on many electronic devices.
 They were also set up in a format in which it was difficult to search for information, and thus, resulted in less information getting through to the consumer.